SpicyCitrus/Discord-Optimization-Guide/README.md

 > The Ability to extract/run .exe's

+### Limitations
+> This guide only works for windows sadly as the program used to install the runtimes only comes in a exe format.
+This wont completly break everything but its best to install the runtimes via the installer

 ### Steps
 Download the latest release on the repo (the zip) place it on your desktop/downloads folder then extract it.
 > 1. Now run the Discord Optimization Apis exe first.
 This will allow the other tools to run without issue.